-What is it that you love about ice swimming?
+What do you love about ice swimming?

 For me, ice swimming is my reset button.
 I just absolutely love it.
 It is something I can do to just completely shut off to the world.
 Physically, it’s not done my waistline any good, so I’m on a bit of a health kick now - but I’m at my happiest in the water.
-I joke: “to make me happy, just add cold water!”
+I joke: to make me happy, just add cold water!

-Below three degrees is just an instant reset for me.
+Below 3 degrees is just an instant reset for me.
 We’ve all got busy lives, always running around at 100mph, but because of the nature of ice swimming - having to switch everything off and concentrate on what’s happening with your body, knowing how long to swim for and when to get out - it’s just my complete switch off, my happy place.
 I’m just never miserable in the winter.

 How did you end up on the Antarctica 2020 swim expedition?

-Three years ago, Ger Kennedy (the leader of expedition) put a post out on Facebook about it and I thought: “my word, I need to swim in there.”
+Three years ago, Ger Kennedy (the leader of expedition) put a post out on Facebook about it and I thought, my word, I need to swim in there.
 I had no money to do it, but I was very lucky that when I swam the Channel, Source Insurance and Young’s seafood sponsored me so I could concentrate on raising loads of money for Welsh Heart and SSAFA.